mmore500/frontiers-2021/review/reviewer-2-evaluation.md

 > This is important because a higher-level individuality also entails competition (and thus evolution) at the higher level.
 > If the number is very small, then it is difficult to envision how competition between groups can overcome drift.

-Grid size used for competition experiments was the same as the overall population.
-Our observations of significant outcompetition of variants with traits of interest knocked out suggests that adequate selective pressure should have been present in the population to overcome drift in selecting for those traits.
+We used a grid size of 60x60 for evolutionary runs, which limited the number of cells present in the population to 3600.
+A typical apex-level group comprised 80 to 100 cells.
 This of course varied run to run, but we estimate a population size of on the order of 30 to 40 "high-level" organisms.

+We also used 60x60 grid for competition experiments.
+In these competion experiments, we repeatedly observed wildtype strains outcompete variants with traits of interest knocked out.
+Because the simulation size was identical between competition and evolutionary runs, sufficient selective pressure seems likely to have been present in the population to overcome drift in selecting for those traits.

+Instantiating larger populations with parallel and distributed computing techniques is a key research objective for us.
+This will enable exploration of conditions that incorporate even stronger selection pressure and that evaluate even larger amounts of genetic variation.

 > ### Supplementary material:
 >